Validated May 25, 2021

 The minimum required components are an instance, listening endpoint and an access rule.
 The parameter list is omitted here as the defaults are sufficient to start with.
 The access rule is set to allow all traffic.
 Modify this if necessary after a successful installation.

-Validating the introductory deployment of CMAN involves starting it and successfully connecting to it from OAC.
+Validating the introductory deployment of CMAN involves starting it and successfully connecting to it using SQL*Plus.
 Start CMAN using the Connection Manager Control Utility.

 This post provided a step-by-step guide for deploying Oracle Connection Manager on Linux with a simple starter configuration.
 You are now ready to create a connection to a private data source using Connection Manager.